OnlpLab/HebrewResources/BMCNER/README.md

 In order to evaluate performance in accordance with the original Ben-Mordecai and Elhadad (2005) work, we provide three 75%-25% random splits.
 * Only the 7 entity categories viable for evaluation were kept (DATE, LOC, MONEY, ORG, PER, PERCENT, TIME) --- all MISC entities were filtered out.
 * Sequence label scheme was changed from IOB to BIOES
-* The dev sets are 10% taken from the 75% train split
+* The dev sets are 10% taken out of the 75%

 ## Citation